barthy-koeln/browserslist-check-bundle/README.md

 Important notes:
 * The `[modern]` config must be at the top
-* The constraint within that build must only map Browsernames with minimal versions using the `>=` operator.
-Browser with versions higher or equal are "modern".
+* The constraints within that build must only map browser names with minimum versions using the `>=` operator.
+Browsers with versions higher or equal are "modern".

 ## Usage